iKamranShahzad/travelRecommendation/README.md

 - Categorized results for countries, temples, and beaches.
 - Local time display for destinations based on their time zones.
 - Responsive design with a modern UI.
-- Contact and About pages for additional information.
+- Contact pages and About pages for additional information.

 ## Project Structure